-- 47 No records of any Annex II plant species were recorded within the footprint of the Proposed Scheme during field surveys. - 48 There was one non-native invasive plant species, Japanese knotweed Reynoutria japonica, listed on the Third Schedule of the Birds and Habitats Regulations which was identified along the Proposed Scheme, but outside the red line boundary, along, and in areas adjacent to, St. Laurence's Road at five separate locations.
+- No records of any Annex II plant species were recorded within the footprint of the Proposed Scheme during field surveys. - There was one non-native invasive plant species, Japanese knotweed Reynoutria japonica, listed on the Third Schedule of the Birds and Habitats Regulations which was identified along the Proposed Scheme.
+This species was identified in six locations, as summarised in Table 3, only one of which occurred within the proposed red line boundary.